amousavigourabi/rocket-interceptor/README.md

 To install OpenSSL, see the official installation guide at https://github.com/openssl/openssl.
 Although this is the official guide, there are alternatives that may be easier for you.
-Note that this worked on our machines, but we cannot guarantee that this works for every machine.
 We recommend Windows users to use WSL with a Debian based distro as it is easier to install OpenSSL on it.

 **Windows**

-Note that this is for a 64 bit machine running on an Intel chip with the x86_64 architecture.
+Note that this is for a 64 bit machine running on the x86_64 architecture.
 For other architectures this may be a bit different.
 For Windows, it is possible to download .exe/.msi installers via https://slproweb.com/products/Win32OpenSSL.html.
 After installation, you should set two environment variables: